DavideManneschi/DavideManneschi/README.md

 🔭 I’m currently  a graduate student persuing a master's degree in Analytics

-📫 How to reach me: email:dmanneschi@yahoo.it
+📫 How to reach me: dmanneschi@yahoo.it

 🚀 I always try to better my work, day by day, improvement by improvement